IGM-202-2235/project-2-ebh1540/README.md

 #### Steering Behaviors

 - Flee - the center of the school of schooling fish
+- Obstacles - Steers around rocks
-- Separation - All other avoidant type fish
+- Separation - All other fish, not just avoidant ones

 ## Schooling